 Harry Carey, Jr is along for the ride as Ben Dooley and is kept company by Bing Russell, who plays the movie’s secondary villain Dan Thorpe.

-Throw in an alleged Indian Tribe that look even more caucasian than the Hekawi Tribe from F-Troop, a very cheap bat prop for Dracula’s transformations and the legendary scene where Drac gets pumped full of bullets to no effect but is then knocked out cold when Billy the Kid THROWS the empty six-shooter at him.
+Throw in an alleged Indian Tribe that look even more caucasian than the Hekawi Tribe from F-Troop, a very cheap bat prop for Dracula’s transformations and the legendary scene where Drac gets pumped full of bullets to no effect but is then knocked out cold when the empty six-shooter is THROWN at him.
 Classic!

 IN THE NEAR FUTURE BALLADEER’S BLOG WILL PRESENT MORE TEXAS 27 FILM VAULT MILESTONES.